MTokarev/secretary/README.md

 * Kestrel web server is used to serve both the front end and back end.
 * Swagger is used to simplify API integrations.
 * Throttling is enabled to protect service from robots and brute-force attacks.
 After 'x'  access attempts from the same IP, the request will be throttled with HTTP429 (Too many requests).

+### How encryption works

+**SHA256** is used as a hashing algorithm and **AES** for encryption.
+If a user creates an additional key for the secret, then the service uses it to create a symmetric key, otherwise, a random guid is generated for every secret that is later used as a symmetric key.

+The secretary doesn't store these keys anywhere.
+That means the attacker won't be able to decrypt secrets in case of service compromise unless symmetric keys are known.

 ## Found a bug?